 Her candidacy was a long shot and she almost gave up.
 I asked her why she didn’t.
 She said, “that’s what self-determination is.
 You dig really deep when you don’t want to, and you decide to take one more step.”

 Gayle shares her parents’ belief that, no matter how humble your beginning, you can become just about anything you want.
 She says, “If you can imagine it, you can do it.”
 The most important thing to know is that “it’s easier to keep going when you have a goal that’s bigger than yourself.”

-For her judicial race, Gayle developed a comprehensive plan for the court, and when she felt discouraged she tried to stay focused on what the change could mean for her community.
+For her judicial race, Gayle developed a comprehensive plan for a more transparent, service-focused court.
+And when she felt discouraged she tried to stay focused on what the change could mean for her community.
 I’ve often seen the same thing with my clients.
-Having a vision about something important makes you feel powerful and energetic, while personal ambition alone might just make you anxious.
+Having a vision about something important to a community makes you feel powerful and energetic, while personal ambition alone might just make you anxious.